 Mental Health and Well-Being Resources For The Whole Family

-Looking after our childs mental health and well-being in these difficult times is jus as important as school work.
-Below is a lit of fantastic resources, some are from Dorset based organisations and others can be found on Apps and You Tube.
+Looking after our children's mental health and wellbeing during and after the pandemic is just as important as school work.
+Below is a list of fantastic resources, some are from Dorset based organisations and others can be found on Apps and You Tube.

 Dorset Mind Your Head aims to help young people cope with the stresses and strains of life in different ways.
 Young people can access the resources, tools, support and information they need to build resilience, learn how to deal with difficult emotions and live a mentally healthy life.